misaki-eymard/custom-spine-scripts/README.md

 ## How to use
 ### Make customizations
-If you open the script with a text editor, you'll find a "Customization Section" at the top.
-Here is an excerpt from `spine-export.bat` ( `spine-export.sh` is very similar):
+If you open the script with a text editor, you'll find a "Customization Section" at the top (the following image is from `spine-export.bat` but `spine-export.sh` is very similar):

 ![CustomaizationSection](https://github.com/misaki-eymard/custom-spine-scripts/assets/85478846/007581d6-0e09-4377-96e6-92ac908ad24f)